yursha/howtos/angularjs.md

 - What has a scope?
  + controller

+# Concepts
+Scope behaviour can be called from expressions or event-handler directives.
+Expressions are re-evaluated when model changes.
+Event-handler directives are evaluated on events.

-- Built-in directives
+# Built-in directives
-  + `ng-controller` - compiler creates new controller object, a corresponding scope and binds a scope to a DOM element.
+- `ng-controller` - compiler creates new controller object, a corresponding scope and binds a scope to a DOM element.

 # Templating
 The HTML **template** is processed by the **compiler** during app load.
 Different **view models** are used to populate different part of the HTML **template**.